Cookie-AutoDelete/Cookie-AutoDelete/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a bug report to help us improve
+about: Create a bug report to help us improve.
+Check the FAQ and Documentation first before proceeding!
 title: "[BUG]"
 labels: bug
 assignees: ''